 - 1 head of broccoli, cut up into smaller florets

 - 4 cup other vegetables cut up as needed (e.g. asparagus , carrots (very thin discs or strips), chopped nappa (chinese lettuce), bok choy, snow peas, broccoli, cauliflower, snow peas, etc)

 - 2 cups cooked chicken, cut into bite size pieces (optional)

 - soy sauce, sesame oil, fresh basil or cilantro, lime juice, chili flakes and/or fresh grated ginger (use frozen cubes of cilantro, basil, ginger, chili if you don't have fresh)

 - Garnish: bean sprouts, 1-2 green onions, chopped

-- BOIL WONTONS and SHRIMP (IF USING): In a large pot of boiling water, cook frozen wontons or dumplings (as well as spinach if you're using frozen chopped spinach) as per package directions.
-When wontons are 3-4 minutes from being done, add shrimp if using.
-Cook remaining 3-4 minutes.
-Drain and set aside.
+- BOIL WONTONS: In a large pot of boiling water, cook frozen wontons or dumplings (as well as spinach if you're using frozen chopped spinach) as per package directions.
+Drain in a strainer and set aside.

 - MAKE SOUP: Heat broth in the same pot to medium high until broth comes to boil.
 Add broccoli and other vegetables.
-Cook for 3-5 minutes until tender.
+Lower heat to Medium and cook for 3 minutes until tender.
 Add fresh baby spinach and shrimp if using and cook for 3 minutes until shrimp just become opaque..
-Add chicken (if using), wontons and shrimp (if using).
+Add chicken (if using), and cooked wontons.

 - SEASON AND SERVE: Add additional herbs and seasonings to taste such as: splash of soy sauce, a 1/2 teaspoon of sesame oil; fresh chopped basil or cilantro, a squeeze of lime, 1-2 tsp grated fresh ginger, a few drops of hot sauce or some chili pepper flakes.
 Add bean sprouts and chopped green onion.
 Serve immediately right from the pot.